 6. Consistent Formatting for Quotes

-• If including quotes from interviews or sources, format them consistently and cite the source.
+- If quotes from interviews or sources are included, format them consistently and cite the source.

 7. Numbered Pages and Sections